Climate Change refers to any significant change in weather (temperature, precipitation, etc.) over an extended period of time.

 D. Decreased worldwide armament factory CO2 emissions during World War II.

-7. Based on the histogram, in which country has deforestation decreased?
+8. Based on the histograms, in which country has deforestation decreased?

-9. Based on the line graph, how did the coast sea level change (in mm) from the beginning of 1870 to the beginning of 1990?
+9. The above graph from NASA shows the trend in coastal sea level over time.
+Based on the graph, how did the coast sea level change (in mm) from the beginning of 1870 to the beginning of 1970?

 A. from 2 to 175

 10. Based on the graph, which of the following years would have been best for an astronaut orbiting in a space capsule to return to Earth by plopping into the sea?

 2. C. Increased CO2 from increased winter power plant emissions.